First Run

 Section titled “Verify LaunchAgents”Check that all expected Sanctum LaunchAgents are loaded and running.

 launchctl list | grep sanctumYou should see entries for each enabled service.
-A typical hub node might show:
+The list grows as you add agents and tunnels; a hub node will show dozens.
+A representative slice:

 If a LaunchAgent is missing from the list, load it manually: